portalzine/cubicfusion-admin-enhancer/README.md

 ## Changelog

+###  0.2.5.2 - 13.11.2020
+Small tweaks to all modules.
+Uninstaller and reset options added.

 ###  0.2.5 - 09.11.2020
 Allow dashboard widgets with a Closure.
 Added Opis Closure which allows to serialize closures.
 This makes sure that dashboard widgets, like those from Rank Math work.